 The school caters to students who are found worthy but who have financial need.
 But the interview process is lengthy and the acceptance rate is low.
 Only about 14% of applicants are admitted.
 Admission is typically granted to those students who do the best job of selling themselves to the college (financial reasons, patriotism, or whatever).

 Students should be in the top half of their graduating class and have at least a 19 on the ACT or a 910 on the SAT.
 Ninety percent of each entering class must demonstrate financial need.
 The college is also known to have accepted homeschooled applicants.

 Hard Work U

 Students can also work summers if they want their room and board covered.
 Students are graded on their work performance in addition to their academics.
-That’s why College of the Ozarks is nicknamed “Hard Work U.” But where else can you attend college for free and learn practical life lessons on how to work to achieve your goals?
+Where else can you attend college for free and learn practical life lessons on how to work to achieve your goals?

 Visit the Campus

 College of the Ozarks is a great college run by true American patriots, who welcome all visitors to enjoy their beautiful campus.